All Episodes

 That's not true at all.

-We have 300 points of entry ports of entry.
+We have 300 points of entry, ports of entry.

 Let's do it the legal way.

-Let's make sure that everyone and then when you're doing it the right way, when there is order, then you can prevent something, you know, hopefully like what happened to this poor seven-year-old girl.
+Let's make sure that everyone, and then when you're doing it the right way, when there is order, then you can prevent something, you know, hopefully like what happened to this poor seven-year-old girl.

-And then one of the things I learned, and I learned this from Linda, um, is that just how much of a war has been waged on our children.
+And then one of the things I learned, and I learned this from Linda, is that just how much of a war has been waged on our children.

-So when we talk about security, it's not just to keep it's not keeping people out because we don't like people if they don't look like us.
+So when we talk about security, it's not just to keep, it's not keeping people out because we don't like people if they don't look like us.

-The um opioid epidemic and fentanyl, which is coming through this country, it's coming from Mexico, coming indirectly from China now that there's been more restrictions on, you know, these young people are are are ordering on the dark web, they're ordering their fentanyl from China.
+Right now, the opioid epidemic and fentanyl, which is coming through this country, it's coming from Mexico, coming indirectly from China.

-And I know that president um has been working on that with China, but my point is, and I learned this from Linda, that there is a war that's been waged on our children.
+But my point is, and I learned this from Linda, that there is a war that's been waged on our children.

 Their life expectancy is lower than ours was.